 You can seek to extend your residence visa for up to six months in order to look for employment or establish your own business, if you are a citizen of a non-EU country and wish to continue living and working in Sweden after completing your education.

-Bushra Irfan is an experienced counselor and holds expertise in academic counselling of students.
-Currently, she is working at iDreamCareer as a career coach.
-She is an alumna of Jamia Millia Islamia and has done her Masters in Applied Psychology.
-She has conducted career guidance workshops for brands like Amar Ujala, Dainik Baskar, Smile Foundation and more.
+Bushra Irfan is an experienced counselor and holds expertise in the academic counselling of students.
+She is an alumna of Jamia Millia Islamia and has done her Master’s in Applied Psychology.
+She has conducted career guidance workshops for brands like Amar Ujala, Dainik Baskar, Smile Foundation, and more.
 And loves to paint and plant at her leisure.